codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is a vampire's favorite fruit?
-A blood orange.
+Why did the clown have neck pain? - Because he slept funny

 ## Daily Trivia

-What port does HTTP run on?
+What is the code name for the mobile operating system Android 7.0?
- 1. 53
+ 1. Ice Cream Sandwich
- 2. 443
+ 2. Jelly Bean
- 3. 23
+ 3. Marshmallow
- 4. 80
+ 4. Nougat

 <details>
   <summary>Answer</summary>
-  80
+  Nougat
 </details>

 ## Home Server Up-Time

-Its been **23 days** since this server shutdown
+Its been **** since this server shutdown